This post was last updated on 6/13/2019

 So, in this tutorial, I’ll show you how to add your WordPress website to a new or existing Search Console account, as well as how to speed up the crawling and indexing process.

-How to add your WordPress site to a new Google Search Console account
+How to Submit your WordPress Site to a New Google Search Console Account

 You’ll need a Google account for this, and I assume you already have one.